ringcentral/ringcentral-softphone-ts/mkdocs/docs/troubleshooting.md

 ## Audio is distorted or silent

 The input to `streamAudio()` must match the selected codec exactly.
-Check the sample format, sample rate, and channel count on the [Audio](guides/audio.md) page.
+Check the sample format, sample rate, and channel count on the [Audio & DTMF](guides/audio.md) page.
 The SDK does not resample or convert files.

 ## Inbound telephony IDs are missing